pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ## Indexes and Databases

 Indexes and databases are online, searchable collections of information.
 Sometimes they only include metadata (author names, article titles, subjects, keywords, etc.) and sometimes they contain the full-text.
 Some of them are freely available, and some of them require individual or institutional subscriptions to access.
 They are typically curated for relevance and quality and will have some set of criteria for what is included.
-For your journal, three important things to learn are: 1) is this database relevant to my journal, 2) what are the criteria for being included, and 3) how do I submit my journal’s content.
+For your journal, three important questions to ask are: is this database relevant to my journal?
+What are the criteria for being included?
+How do I submit my journal’s content?

 ### An introduction to indexing services